cruftex/cruftex.net/source/_posts/Java-Caching-Benchmarks-Part-3.md

 size.

 When cache parameters are known there is a theoretical chance to construct an artificial access pattern that triggers a full scan over all entries.
-Such a access pattern could be a vector for DOS-attacks.
-But after the full scan, all access counters are zeroed and the attack sequence needs to be repeated and cover all cached entries.
-The costs sending and processing the attack sequence would thus be much higher then the caused damage.
+Such access pattern could be a vector for DOS-attacks.
+But after full scan, all access counters are zeroed and the attack sequence needs to be repeated and all cached entries need to be covered.
+The costs of sending and processing the attack sequence would thus be much higher than the caused damage.

-Using the internal counters of cache2k, we can extract the average number of entries scanned per single eviction.
+Using the internal counters of cache2k, we can extract average number of entries scanned per eviction.
-This allows us to get insight in the different eviction costs at different working conditions.
-Let's take a look how different cache sizes affect the number scans:
+This allows us to get an insight into  different eviction costs at different working conditions.
+Let's look at how different cache sizes affect the number scans:

 {% asset_img CMS/RandomSequenceBenchmarkScanCount-bySize-4x80-notitle.svg 'RandomSequenceBenchmark, scan count by cache size at 4 threads and 80 percent target hit rate' %}
-For the graph above there is an [Alternative Image](CMS/RandomSequenceBenchmarkScanCount-bySize-4x80-notitle-print.svg) and [Raw Data](CMS/RandomSequenceBenchmarkScanCount-bySize-4x80.dat) available.
+For the above graph [Alternative Image](CMS/RandomSequenceBenchmarkScanCount-bySize-4x80-notitle-print.svg) and [Raw Data](CMS/RandomSequenceBenchmarkScanCount-bySize-4x80.dat) is available.

-This result is rather surprising.
-The scan counts are almost identical for the same hit rates for any cache size.
+The results are rather surprising.
+Scan counts are almost equal for same hit rates for any cache size.
-For reference the raw values:
+Raw values for reference:

 - Size 100K: 6.003983263650306
 - Size 1M: 6.004637918679662